 Is Parrot Dust Harmful?

 Air thickened with too much dust will cause breathing difficulties or irritation of the nose, lungs, and mouth.
-This is true for both people and birds.
-People with allergies or asthma experience reactions.
-Such reactions will vary in severity, depending on the amount of inhaled dust and the strength of the allergy.
+People with allergies or asthma experience reactions that vary in severity, depending on the amount of inhaled dust and the severity of the allergy.

 As parrot dust can cause health problems, cleaning your parrot’s cage is important.
-This is something that should be done frequently.
-If your parrot produces a lot of dust, then an air filtration system is recommended.
+An air filtration system is recommended if your parrot produces a lot of dust.

-Living near animals often means that there is a risk of cross-contamination.
-However, this won’t be a common issue for most owners.
-Preventing parasites depends on:
+Living near animals often means there’s a risk of cross-contamination.
+While this won’t be a common issue for most owners, the following parasites can be a problem:

-This is an intestinal parasite that is transmitted through water or food.
-These sources will usually be contaminated with infected feces.
-Cryptosporidiosis can also infect the lungs, causing breathing difficulties.
+This intestinal parasite is transmitted through water or food, and these sources will usually be contaminated with infected feces.
+Cryptosporidiosis can infect the lungs, causing breathing difficulties.

 Sarcocystis infection can cause rapid death, and your parrot may not show symptoms until its final hours.
-Once in the intestines, the parasite rapidly breeds and creates cysts in the muscular tissues and organs of the parrot.
-This causes:
+Once in the intestines, the parasite rapidly breeds and creates cysts in the muscular tissues and organs of the parrot, causing the following symptoms:

 - Balance problems